mrcycling/modx-static-page-generator/README.md

 &nbsp;<br>

 **vandergraaf-M.php** - external php file<br>
 Is a stand alone fetch and save PHP function, intended to be fired either manually or via a CRON job.
-If fired by a CRON job it can be placed out of site from prying eyes under the public_html level.
+If fired by a CRON job it can be placed out of sight from prying eyes under the public_html level.
 Or installed above the public level and triggered through a browser call.
 &nbsp;<br>
 &nbsp;<br>

+**vdgf-M-main.php** - plug-in snippet<br>
+This is the main snippet to use when creating a useful plug-in for clients.
+It is designed to handle most common functions that the end user will be performing.
+It should be attached to these system events: *OnDecFormSave, OnBeforeEmptyTrach, OnEmptyTrash, OnChunkFormSave, OnTempFormSave, OnSnipFormSave*

+Current functions are as follow:

+Editing a resource - *OnDocFormSave*<br>
+If updating a resource will rebuild just the single html file for that resource.
+If creating a new resource, will rebuild entire website to incorporate both new html page and changes to navigation.

+Deleting a resource - *OnBeforeEmptyTrash, OnEmptyTrash*<br>
+The system triggers only when enptying the trash, it does nothing when the resource is initally deleted.
+During the OnBefore phase it will delete the html files related to the resources being purged, then after trash is emptied will rebuild the entire website without the deleted resources.

+Editing template - *OnTempFormSave*<br>
+Will rebuild only pages using the template that was just edited.

+Editing chunks or snippets - *OnChunkFormSave, OnSnipFormSave*<br>
+Will rebuild all pages
+&nbsp;<br>
+&nbsp;<br>

-**vdgf-M-all.php** - plug-in snippet<br>
+**vdgf-M-basic.php** - plug-in snippet<br>
 It is designed to replace or create a single html file when that resource is edited or created a new in MODX.
 Also rebuilds full website on resource creation.
 It should be attached to this system event - *OnDocFormSave*.
-&nbsp;<br>
-&nbsp;<br>

-**vdgf-M-full.php** - plug-in snippet<br>
-Designed to rebuild all pages whenever the templates, chunks or snippets are updated.
-It should be attached to these system events: *OnChunkSave, OnChunkFormSave, OnTemplateSave, OnTempFormSave, OnSnippetSave, OnSnipFormSave*
 &nbsp;<br>
 &nbsp;<br>